Bill Mazeroski's 1960 World Series home run: Postseason

-Yankees manager Casey Stengel picked Art Ditmar, who had won the most games, 15, for the Yankees, rather than the established star, Whitey Ford.
-The Pirates knocked Ditmar out of the box in the first inning.
+Yankees manager Casey Stengel picked Art Ditmar, who had won the most games, 15, to start for the Yankees, rather than the established star, Whitey Ford.
+The Pirates knocked Ditmar out of the game in the first inning.
 In a portent of things to come, Bill Mazeroski's two-run 5th-inning home run off Jim Coates was the difference as Pittsburgh beat the Yankees 6–4 in its first World Series win since 1925.
 Roy Face survived a two-run 9th-inning Elston Howard home run to preserve Vern Law's victory.

 In Game 2, Mickey Mantle hit two home runs in a Yankees 16–3 victory at Forbes Field, evening the World Series.
 A seven-run 6th inning overwhelmed Pittsburgh.

 At Yankee Stadium for Game 3, Bobby Richardson collected six RBI, including a grand slam off reliever Clem Labine in a six-run first inning, and Whitey Ford pitched a four-hitter 10–0 shutout to give the Yankees a 2–1 World Series lead, spoiling Pittsburgh manager Danny Murtaugh's 43rd birthday.

 Vern Law won again in Game 4, thanks to his own RBI single and Bill Virdon's two-run hit.
 Roy Face retired the final eight batters in order.
 The Pittsburgh Pirates' 3–2 win evened the 1960 World Series.

 In Game 5, Bill Mazeroski starred again.
 His two-run double to left field off Art Ditmar scored Don Hoak and Gino Cimoli.
 This staked Harvey Haddix to a 3–0 lead in the fourth inning.
 Roy Face was called on once more for another hitless effort to preserve a 5–2 win over the Yankees and 3–2 World Series lead for the surprising Pirates.

 In Game 6, Whitey Ford preserved the Yankees' hopes with a seven-hit shutout at Forbes Field.
 Bob Friend was bombed again as the Yankees coast 12–0.
 Bobby Richardson's two run-scoring triples gave him a World Series record of 12 RBI.
 Of Pittsburgh's three losses, Friend was on the hook for two, racking up a 13.50 ERA over his three appearances.

 The Yankees outscored Pittsburgh 55–27, and administered three thrashings (16–3, 10–0 and 12–0), but the resilient Pirates took the other four contests by a run differential of only +7 (6–4, 3–2, 5–2 and 10–9).